sg00dwin/origin-server/openshift-pep/private-openshift-pep-001.md

 ####Broker:
   - Cloud_User:
     plan_state: active*|deactivated|reactivating|canceled|pending
     The existing fields pending_plan_id and plan_id can be used to indicate a downgrade is necessary.
 When pending_plan_id < plan_id a downgrade is required or in progress.

-  - Users in a deactivated|canceled plan_state will not be allowed to create or control assets.
-  - Existing plan states of active and pending need to be set properly on the user.
+  - Application:
+    new methods deactivate and reactivate
+  - Enable user to change the gear size on an application (Future feature.
+For now user can must delete gears which do not match the plan)

 ####REST API:
-  /user will also have the additional attribute of plan_state.
+  - User will also have the additional attribute of plan_state.
+  - Users in a deactivated or canceled plan_state will not be allowed to create assets or control assets like restart application.
+  - User should still be able to perform the following actions in order to bring their assets in line with the :free plan
+    - Delete any assets
+    - Update an existing alias to remove private certificate
+    - Update a cartridge to remove additional storage
+  - Provide an API for user to change the application gear size (Future feature.
+For now user must delete gears which do not match the plan)

 ####Runtime:
-  Deactivate gear will be a new gear state with limited functionality and resources for a user accessing the gear.
-Deactivate gear will be a mcollective hook at the platform level.
-Any restrictions we keep on deactivated gears need to be managed by the platform and not the carts.
+  - Deactivate gear will be a new gear state with limited functionality and resources for a user accessing the gear.
+    + User can ssh into the gear.
+    + User can only run snapshot or delete assets.
+  - Any restrictions we keep on deactivated gears need to be managed by the platform and not the carts.
+  - Deactivated gears can be reactivated at a later date
+  - Deactivate/Reactivate gear will be a mcollective hook at the platform level.
+  - While the gear is deactivate the following operations should be possible
+    - removing the private certificate
+    - reducing additional storage
+    - reducing gear size

 ####Site:
   - The site will need to observe the in_arrears state (as indicated by Aria) on the user and disallow account upgrade.
-  - The new user/gear state of deactivated will also need to be handled.
+  - The new user/applcation state of deactivated will also need to be handled.
 The user should be encouraged to get their usage down to the level of access they are currently granted.

 ####CLI:
-  - Needs to handle the new gear state / user plan state of deactivated.
+  - Needs to handle the new application state (:active, :deactivated) and user plan_state of canceled/deactivated.

 ####Admin Tools:

   rhc-admin-ctl-plan --process-canceled  # Should be run on a frequency of at least once a day
-    Loops through all users in arrears/canceled and processes forced downgrades and destroys.
+    Loops through all users in canceled plan_state and processes forced downgrades and deactivation.

   rhc-admin-ctl-plan --process-reactivations # Should be run on a frequency of ~ once an hour
     Loops through all users in reactivating state and reactivates existing assets